webqit/webflo/README.md

 + **`network.redirecting`: `null|String`** - This property tells when a client-side redirect is ongoing - see [Scenario 4: Single Page Navigation Requests and Responses](#scenario-4-single-page-navigation-requests-and-responses) - in which case it exposes the destination URL.
 + **`network.online`: `Boolean`** - This property tells of [the browser's ability to connect to the network](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/onLine).

-Bow, being a *live* object means that `document.state.network` can be observed using the [Observer API](https://github.com/webqit/observer).
+Now, being a *live* object means that `document.state.network` can be observed using the [Observer API](https://github.com/webqit/observer).

 ```js
 // Visualize the network state